Medical and health care for uninsured.

 Self-pay Medical Discounts - Uninsured patients can look into pre-negotiated low cost self-pay options for MRI Scans, Radiologist services, or CT scans.
 The resources are not dependant on health insurance coverage.
 Phone 888-380-6337.

 State drug assistance programs – Many states provide discounts for certain residents and/or diseases.
 For example, there is an HIV program, discounts or free medications for children, and many seniors may also qualify for aid.
+We have a list of prescription drug programs by state, and they help families in poverty or that lack proper insurance for medications.

 State Pharmaceutical Assistance Programs (SPAP) - These are normally offered for disabled, senior citizens, uninsured and others.
 Almost every state has them.
 To find a listing, the National Conference of State Legislatures maintains a list of these programs as well as information on eligibility requirements.
 Call 202-624-5400.